 Feeling a tad snug around the waistband, we both felt a sense of relief that we weren’t seduced by the eight course menu.
 Moving onto the sweet stuff, I really enjoyed my citrusy refreshing dessert.
 Mandarins, delicious madeleines and a hint of clove had me nearly licking my plate clean.

 Mr S couldn’t resist the chocolate pudding with a secret gooey chocolate and raspberry centre served with a quenelle of vanilla ice cream.

-A five course tasting menu will set you back £65, we also opted for the inventive wine pairings for £55.
+A five course tasting menu at the Frog restaurant will set you back £65, we also opted for the inventive wine pairings for £55.
 Well worth it, as I tried some amazing sakes I would never have tried before.
 They also do cocktail pairings of the alcoholic and non-alcoholic variety.
 Something I think more restaurants should do – think of the designated drivers and non drinkers.

 The dining experience dazzled my tastebuds and whichever menu you decide upon you’re certainly in for a real treat.
 Staff are attentive yet not intrusive and I loved the attention to detail from the cutlery to the enthusiastic explanations of the dishes tableside by the chefs.

 Adam Handling has created a stylish, slick restaurant with an informal relaxed feel.
 I for one will definitely be hopping back for another plateful of potatoey comfort food.

 Frog by Adam Handling | 34-35 Southampton St | London | WC2E 7HG